AndrewDryga/vagrant-box-osx/README.md

-Hosting issues
---
-I can't host this image on VagrantCloud anymore, since Apple didn't let them to distribute VMs with their softare, I will try to give you direct link to the box shortly

 Mac OS X Mavericks Vagrant box for VirtualBox
 =========================
 This is a issue tracker for OS X Mavericks Vagrant box, which can be found on [VagrantCloud](https://vagrantcloud.com/AndrewDryga/osx-mavericks).
-Also there are backup copy available by [direct link](http://files.dryga.com/boxes/osx-mavericks-0.1.0.box).
+Also there are backup copy available by [direct link to DigitalOcean](http://files.dryga.com/boxes/osx-mavericks-0.1.0.box) and to [Amazon AWS (faster)](https://s3-eu-west-1.amazonaws.com/dryga.files/osx-mavericks-0.1.0.box).

 Box was tested only on VirtualBox.
 Mainly, I made it to build our iOS applications via CI-server.

+Hosting issues
+--
+I can't host this image on VagrantCloud anymore, since Apple didn't let them to distribute VMs with their softare, you can use direct link to the box instead.

 Warning
 --